Inner-Imaging Networks: Put Lenses into Convolutional Structure: Experiments

 \subsection{Ablation Studies}

-It is reasonable to study the effects of all tricks used in the InI models, which include: (1) Jointly modeling from identity and residual mappings (Joint); (2) Multi-shape G-filter aggregation (Aggregation); (3) Folded inner-imaged map (Fold); (4) Add dilated G-filter.
+We study the effects of all tricks used in the InI models, which include: (1) Jointly modeling from identity and residual mappings (Joint); (2) Multi-shape G-filter aggregation (Aggregation); (3) Folded inner-imaged map (Fold); (4) Add dilated G-filter.
 These tricks are gradually added to the same backbone.

-As listed in Tables~\ref{table3} and~\ref{table4}, the best records with the same backbone are in bold and the best results are highlighted in red.
+As listed in Tables~\ref{table3} and~\ref{table4}, the best records with the same backbone are in bold, and the best results are highlighted in red.
+The variable 'Params' in all tables refers to the parameter amount of each model.
 As the components are gradually added, the test error continues to decrease, and the fully configured InI-models achieved the best results.
 Besides, many small-scale InI-models achieve performance close to or even better than the larger-scale typical models.
-Every trick in our InI mechanism including shows the improvements on classification results.
+Every trick in our InI mechanism shows the improvements in classification results.

-It can be found that the well-configured (with 3 or more proposed tricks) InI models can improve the typical channel-wise attention network by nearly 0.6\%.
-Compared with SE-Net, the InI-models can bring about much more performance improvement.
+It can be found that the well-configured (with three or more proposed tricks) InI models can improve the typical channel-wise attention network by nearly 0.6\%.
+Compared with SE-Net, InI-models can bring more performance improvement.